Better, Faster, Stronger Sequence Tagging Constituent Parsers: Abstract

 \section{Abstract}

 Sequence tagging models for constituent parsing are faster, but less accurate than other types of parsers.
 In this work, we address the following weaknesses of such constituent parsers: (a) high error rates around closing brackets of long constituents, (b) large label sets, leading to sparsity, and (c) error propagation arising from greedy decoding.
 To effectively close brackets, we train a model that learns to switch between tagging schemes.
 To reduce sparsity, we decompose the label set and use multi-task learning to jointly learn to predict sublabels.
 Finally, we mitigate issues from greedy decoding through auxiliary losses and sentence-level fine-tuning with policy gradient.
 Combining these techniques, we clearly surpass the performance of sequence tagging constituent parsers on the English and Chinese Penn Treebanks, and reduce their parsing time even further.
-On the \textsc{spmrl} datasets, we observe even greater improvements across the board, including a new state of the art on Basque, Hebrew, Polish and Swedish.
+On the \textsc{spmrl} datasets, we observe even greater improvements across the board, including a new state of the art on Basque, Hebrew, Polish and Swedish.\footnote{After this paper was submitted, \newcite{Kitaev2018BERT} have improved our results using their previous self-attentive constituent parser \cite{KitaevConstituencyACL2018} and \textsc{bert} representations \cite{devlin2018bert} as input to their system.
+We will acknowledge these results in the Experiments section.}

+\fbox{ \parbox{\columnwidth}{ This is a revised version of the paper originally published in NAACL 2019, with a corrigendum at the end describing the changes.
+The previous version contained a bug where the script \textsc{evalb} for comparison against the state-of-the-art was not considering the .prm parameter files. } }